Sure, it’s ethical . . . but is it criminal?

 Realistically addressing corporate crime.
 We as a society are legitimately concerned about organizational misconduct.
 Those who join in this concern will be much more effective if they can take an open-minded approach in this area.
 There is much we can do to improve our ability to prevent and detect misconduct, including examining all the relevant facts with genuine curiosity about how things actually work in companies, and the humility to accept that there is much that can still be learned from asking more questions.
 If we put aside prior assumptions against C&E and decide to work cooperatively, I am certain we can do a better job to prevent corporate misconduct[9] and protect those who are the victims of this scourge.

-[1] When dealing with examples from the financial field, commentators typically do not address the key point that compliance programs in banks are not voluntary; the details of such programs are dictated by law and do not reflect the rigor or depth of comprehensive standards like the US Organizational Sentencing Guidelines, where companies have broad discretion on how they implement their compliance programs.
-There should at least be discussion of this important aspect – mandated steps are significantly different from those promoted by incentives.
-In incentive-based systems companies have more discretion in how they implement a program, but the standards are far more robust than those dictated by law or regulation.
+[2] When dealing with examples from the financial field, commentators typically do not address a key point that compliance programs in banks are not voluntary; the details of such programs are dictated by law and do not reflect the rigor or depth of comprehensive standards like the US Organizational Sentencing Guidelines.
+In programs that are not mandated companies typically have broad discretion on how they implement their compliance programs but have key elements that are not optional if one wants credit for an effective compliance program.
+There should at least be discussion of this important aspect – mandated steps are significantly different from those promoted by incentives, and may indeed cause the compliance program to be narrowly siloed.
+In incentive-based systems companies have more discretion in how they implement a program, but paradoxically the standards are far more robust than those dictated by law or regulation.

 [4] References here to “companies” and “corporate” apply as well to other types of organizations including universities, non-profits and government entities.